 The Digital Archives present archive documents in digital form.
-You can search through structured data, read full-text print outs or browse through pictures or listen to digitised recordings.
+You can search through structured data and digitized photographs, read full-text print outs or browse through pictures, view videos or listen to digitized recordings.
 The Digital Archives are free to use, and open to all.

-The National Archives, which consists of the headquarters in Oslo, eight regional archives, the Sami Archive and the National Health Archive, use the Digital Archives as a channel to publish parts of their archive material, primarily that which is in highest demand.
-Sources are available as transcribed and/or scanned editions.
-On the Digital Archives internet site, these source materials are open to all for searching and browsing.
+The National Archives use the Digital Archives as a channel to publish parts of their archive material, primarily that which is in highest demand.
+On the Digital Archives internet site, most of these source materials are open to all for searching and browsing.

 Only a fraction of the material stored at the National Archives has been published on the Digital Archives.
 You can use arkivportalen.no or contact the National Archives for an overview of the unpublished source materials.